Pressio/pressio-log/README.md

 ```

 > [!NOTE]
-> All MPI tests require at least three ranks to run.
+> All MPI tests require at least three processors to run.